Olympic marmot: Hibernation

-Olympic marmots start to enter hibernation in early September.
+Olympic marmots begin to enter hibernation in early September.
 Before hibernating, the marmots bring dry grasses into the burrow for bedding or food.
 Sometimes in early September marmots will stay in their burrows for a few consecutive days, with only brief outings that allow for a little foraging.
-During this period, they do not play fight or socialize with other marmots; they limit themselves to peeking out and casually sitting outside their burrows.
+During this period, they do not play fight or socialize with other marmots; they limit themselves to peeking out and sitting outside their burrows.
 Nonparous females (those who have not given birth yet) and adult males become inactive first, because they do not need to store as much fat beforehand.
 The parous females, yearlings, and young of the year become inactive a few weeks later, because they have to gain more weight.
 The marmots of a colony hibernate in a single burrow space, which they keep closed with dirt.
 Adults emerge in May, and the young in June.
 Marmots do not eat during hibernation, so they have to store fat before becoming inactive.

 These marmots are "deep hibernators"; they cannot easily be awoken.
 Their body temperature drops to below 40 F and heart rate can slow to three beats per minute.
 Marmots warm their bodies about every ten days.
 Olympic marmots lose 50% of their body mass over the seven to eight months of winter hibernation.
-Hibernation is the most dangerous time for them as, in years of light snowfall, as many as 50% of the young born that year will die from the cold because of the lack of insulation that is provided by good snow cover.
+The period of hibernation is the most dangerous time for them—especially in years of light snowfall, as many as 50% of the young born that year die from the cold due to the lack of insulation that deeper snow provides.
 When they emerge in early May, thick snow cover is still present from the preceding winter, so they are not very active at this time.
-Sometimes they are so disoriented after awaking from hibernation that they have to relearn the colony's landmarks (which are now covered in snow, which obscures them even more); they wander around aimlessly until they find their burrows.
+Sometimes marmots are disoriented after waking from hibernation; before they relearn the colony's landmarks, which may be covered in snow, Olympic marmots have been observed wandering around aimlessly until they find their burrows.